bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-06-Migration-to-k8s-part-three.markdown

 Java Heap reserved and committed size decreases by -Xms and -Xmx.
 Class size depends on Metaspace.
 Thread size decreases by stack size -Xss.
 GC size can be changed by CG changing itself.

-Use NMT and JVM params for reducing memory consumption and increasing application performance :)
+Use NMT and JVM params for reducing memory consumption and increasing application performance.

-Do not forget to remove NMT for the production.
+Set k8s request and limits by the NMT results, and do not forget to remove NMT for the production.